Al-Amin-Khan-Shakil/bookstore/README.md

 # 📖 Bookstore <a name="about-project"></a>

-**Mathstore** is a simple app created by react app that display book list with title and author and give options to add or delete books.
+**Bookstore** is a simple app created by react app that display book list with title and author and give options to add or delete books.

 ## 🛠 Built With <a name="built-with"></a>